Danville Businessman Murder Suspect Found Shot In Head Near Chicago

 “I’m looking forward to getting back in touch with you very soon,” the email said.
 “You honestly can’t think I was going to let you destroy every aspect of my life and get away with it … I’ll be in touch.”

-Hain said there were no other persons injured Wednesday’s incident and that it was the first time anyone in the area had seen Sypien since Sunday’s murder.
+Hain said there were no other persons injured Wednesday’s incident and credited the detailed description of the suspect’s car from Danville police with helping close in on Sypien.

 “I would hazard a guess that he’s been on the road for the most part, and this is our first sighting of him, or any reports of him being in the area,” said Hain.